+Firstly, as parents and teachers, it is important to take a look at our own fears around Covid-19 and school....
 At a time when anxiety and depression are rampant in our youngsters, helping them to understand their feelings can go a long way to relieving these debilitating problems.

 Children do need to be allowed to feel their feelings and we can help our children to labeltheir feelings.
 However, we help them to understand where their feelings are coming from when we don’t validate them.
 In other words, it is OK for my child to feel angry when his best friend breaks his toy, but it’s best not to agree that the anger was because his friend broke his toy.
 We are never upset for the reason we think.
 Are your children anxious about Covid-19?

 Are your own stress levels increasing with each newscast?
 Are you wondering how to help your children to calm their worries?
 We are living in unprecedented times.
 The world has changed seemingly overnight and we don’t know where this is all leading.
 Uncertainty about the future tends to provoke anxiety in adults, which is then picked up by our children.
 One of the best ways to beat anxiety is to have something that you can do right away to calm down.
 Studies have shown that smiling, being grateful, taking deep breaths and helping others are all powerful ways of relieving stress and reducing anxiety.
 Here are six tips that you can teach your children and then give them a ‘tool kit’ as a tangible reminder of how to relax whatever the circumstances.
 You’ll likely have most of these items around.
-Is it possible to take the guilt out of parenting?
-Photo by Torsten Dettlaff from Pexels Several years ago, I asked a group of fourth grade students if they could describe what guilt feels like.
-They could.
-They described it as “gut-wrenching” and “excruciating”!
-What could children in fourth grade possibly have done in their lives that could justify them carrying guilt around?
-At that age?
-The problem is that one mistake can lead to a child forming a negative belief about himself that he is guilty, and that belief will stay with him for the rest of his life until it is challenged.
+Are your children nervous about going back to school?

 Do you have a child going to a new school?
 Do you worry about your child’s stress levels at school?
 Back to school can be an anxious time for children, parents and teachers alike.
 One of the best ways to beat anxiety is to have something that you can do right away to calm down.
 Studies have shown that smiling, being grateful, taking deep breaths and helping others are all powerful ways of relieving stress and reducing anxiety.
 Here are five tips that you can teach your children and then give them a ‘tool kit’ they can take in their lunch box or pencil box as a tangible reminder of how to relax whatever the circumstances.
 You’ll likely have most of these items around, but if not, a visit to the dollar store will provide whatever you need for your tool kit.
 Family dynamics are complicated to say the least!
 You may be struggling with your own anxiety or depression while at the same time trying to be the best parent you can be.
 Kids are more anxious and depressed now than at any other time in history, so having a happy family may seem like a pipe dream to you.
 There is a way to help everyone feel better if you can adopt three simple (but not easy) mindsets and practice them every day.